 Pakistan appears at the top of charts listing critical U.S. intelligence gaps.
 It is named as a target of newly formed analytic cells.
 And fears about the security of its nuclear program are so pervasive that a budget section on containing the spread of illicit weapons divides the world into two categories: Pakistan and everybody else.

-distrust in an already unsteady security partnership with Pakistan, a politically unstable country that faces rising Islamist militancy.
+The disclosures — based on documents provided to The Washington Post by former intelligence contractor Edward Snowden — expose broad new levels of U.S. distrust in an already unsteady security partnership with Pakistan, a politically unstable country that faces rising Islamist militancy.
 They also reveal a more expansive effort to gather intelligence on Pakistan than U.S. officials have disclosed.

 The United States has delivered nearly $26 billion in aid to Pakistan over the past 12 years, aimed at stabilizing the country and ensuring its cooperation in counterterrorism efforts.
 But with Osama bin Laden dead and al-Qaeda degraded, U.S. spy agencies appear to be shifting their attention to dangers that have emerged beyond the patch of Pakistani territory patrolled by CIA drones.